 A. Magnetism Basics

-It’s hard to make sense of magnetic field simulation results or set up a good simulation without knowing some magnetism basics.
+It’s hard to make sense of magnetic field simulation results—or do clean magnetic modeling / magnetic field modelling—without knowing some magnetism basics.
 For example, you might misunderstand the results if you don’t get how magnets work.
 Or you might set up the simulation wrong if you don’t know about the type of magnet you want to simulate.

 1).
 Core Magnetism Ideas